KUPR 99.9

 Picture

 Wayne Wesley Johnson is an award winning guitarist who performs on acoustic, electric, nylon & steel string guitars and guitar synthesizer in a variety of musical styles and genres.
 He performs in thumbpicking, fingerstyle, and flatpicking styles...playing jazz, world, new age, latin & rumba flamenca and with classical techniques.
 In addition to leading his own bands, he formerly performed and toured with guitar legend Les Paul and has performed and recorded with many others.
 Wes is currently a guitar instructor and member of the faculty of the Santa Fe Community College and also teaches at Grandmas Music & Sound, Albuquerque, NM.
+This interview took place in March 2016, and there was also a 2nd one.

 Picture